LuckyHyena/DnD/homebrew/5e_reference.md

 > **homebrew:** You can attack with a candle or oil lamp for 1d3 - 1 fire damage, or a torch for 1d6 fire damage.
 They are Dexterity melee weapons.
 Because they're [improvised weapons](#to-improvise-a-weapon), you don't get your _proficiency bonus_.
 >
-> If you drop a lit torch or candle on the ground it has a 50% chance of being extinguished.
+> If you drop (as opposed to set down) a lit torch or candle on the ground it has a 50% chance of being extinguished.
 A torch or candle that is extinguished by being dropped on the ground is destroyed and cannot be reignited.
 >
 > Dropped lamps and lanterns have a 25% chance of being extinguished and spilling their remaining oil.